-Psychogenic nonepileptic seizures (PNES) are seizure-like movements, sensations, or behaviors.
-PNES may seem similar to epileptic seizures.
-However, they have very different causes.
+Psychogenic nonepileptic seizures (PNES) are seizure-like movements, feelings, or behaviors.

 PNES is caused by mental health problems.
 This may include intense emotions, trauma, or stress.
-Other conditions like depression are also often present.
+A person may also have other problems, such as depression.
 It is not caused by problems with electrical signals in the brain.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.